NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 1. Start scan for available devices

-2. look for CTT-NODE-XXXXXXXX (where XXXXXXXX is the Node ID #)
+2. Look for CTT-NODE-XXXXXXXX (where XXXXXXXX is the Node ID #)

-3. Tap “Connect” next to the node you wish to pair with
+3. Tap “Connect” next to the Node you wish to pair with

 4. Tap “Go” when pairing is complete

-1. From the Node home screen use the bottom navigator bar to open the “DEV” view
+1. From the Node home screen, use the bottom navigator bar to open the “DEV” view

 2. Tap the “FW Update” button at the top of the terminal